 In short, you technically can pay rent with a credit card, but most financial experts agree that you shouldn’t if you don’t have to.
-Today, we’ll discuss the practical reasons for needing credit to pay rent, as well as the reasons it’s not always the best idea.
+Today, we’ll discuss the practical reasons for needing credit to pay rent and why it’s not always the best idea.
 Further, we’ll dive into decent alternatives to using credit to pay rent, like taking out a personal loan.

 Although it’s not the best financial decision and one that may negatively affect your credit score, there are valid reasons one might need to pay rent with their credit card.
-Sometimes, the cash is simply not available, and you may find yourself facing steep overdraft fees in your bank account if you try to pay rent with a check anyway.
+Sometimes, the cash is simply unavailable, and you may face steep overdraft fees in your bank account if you try to pay rent with a check anyway.

 One of the reasons you might need to pay rent with your credit card is if you’re worried about the funds in your bank account.
 Sometimes, when waiting for a rent check to get cashed, you have other money moving in and out of your checking account.